Quick Links

 Kind Reminder:

-👉Explore alternative communication methods like PECS (Picture Exchange Communication System), sign language, or AAC (Augmentative and Alternative Communication) apps.
-With the right support, every child can express themselves.
+👉 Try this: Explore alternative ways to support communication — like picture cards (PECS), sign language, or AAC (Augmentative and Alternative Communication) tools.
+With the right support, every child can express themselves and be heard.